Half day Guided Tour to Tsarskoe Selo - Catherine Palace & Amber Room

 Tsarskoe Selo is a town to the south from St. Petersburg.
 It was the main summer residence of the royal family, hence the name (Tsarskoe Selo means tsars village).
 The second name of the town is Pushkin.
 It was called so in honor of great Russian poet Alexander Pushkin, as his life was closely connected to this town.
-Mostly known for its marvelous Catherine Palace and park, it also has Alexander Palace.
+Mostly known for its marvellous Catherine Palace and park, it also has Alexander Palace.
 Many historical films, dedicated to Russian history and tsars, were shot in the interiors of the palace and other sights of Tsarskoe Selo.

 The main landmark of Pushkin is Catherine Palace.
 It features splendid interiors, designed by eminent architects Rastrelli, Cameron, Stasov and Monighetti.
 The collection of the palace includes a large number of precious works of art, such as furniture, porcelain, statues, canvases and so forth, including personal belongings of Russian emperors and members of their families.